Last updated on July 26th, 2018

 If you’re vocal about counting firearms and shooting among your hobbies, eventually someone will ask you to take them to the range.
 Or if you’re like me, you’ll try to bribe a few skeptical friends to give it a try.
 Regardless of how familiar you are with firearms, how to teach a friend to shoot is a whole different skill, compared to shooting.
 Regardless of how many decades you’ve been a firearm owner, consider taking a look at this guide on taking someone new to the firing range.
 You might even learn something new.

-Click to download – Firearms 101 – Guide for New Shooters (PDF)
+Click to go to download – Firearms 101 – Guide for New Shooters (PDF)

 I love taking new people to shoot – except when there are too many or they are over-confident.
 When a friend asked me to accompany them to take their extended family shooting, I was skeptical, but I accepted.
 I don’t like shooting with so many strangers, but oh well, why not.